Chakri45446/devTinder/homework.md

 - what are dependencies and devDependencies
 - what is the use of "-g" while npm install
 - Difference between caret and tilda (^ & ~);
+- Create a new git Repository
+- Intialize the repository
+- add .gitignore (node_modules)
+- Intialize the Project with npm init (package.json)
+- Add src file => app.js
+- Install Express
+- Create a Server
+- Listen to port 4555
+- Write request handlers for "/" and "/works"
+- Install Nodemon (auto relaod the server) and Update Scripts inside package.json
+- Play with routes and route extensions ex: / , /works
+- Order of the routes matter a lot
+- Install Postman app and make a workspace/collection > test api call
+- Write logic to handle GET , POST , DELETE API Calls and test them in postman